 After a few pleasantries, I excuse myself, my mind focused on catching the flight to Casablanca as they leave for Greece.

 Doha is a beautiful city with some impressive skyscrapers jostling for its aerial space.
-The birds view aboard the plane makes it a must visit destination for holiday makers and lovers who have the means.
+The birds view aboard the plane makes it a must visit destination for holiday makers and lovers.

-As I figure what it has taken the Qatari government to put up such a wonderful airport, I quickly recall that this is the city that will be hosting the 2022 World Cup.
+As I figure what it has taken the Qatari government to put up such a wonderful airport, I quickly recall that this is the city that will be hosting the 2022 World Cup finals.

 They seem well prepared for it at least from the little I saw.
 The road network is not only extensive but impressive to boot, and the souls warm.
 There are also a good number of Kenyans working at their magnificent airport, making me conclude that Kenyans being the enterprising and aggressive lot must be here in their numbers.